 A report last year revealed that some 20,000 nursing roles were left unfilled as part of austerity measures.
 In February, Channel Four Dispatches disclosed that over a billion pounds had been grabbed back from the NHS as part of a raft of ‘penalties’ when hospitals failed to meet targets Cameron falsely claimed he would abolish.

 5) “…I was in prison and you visited me” – Matthew 25:36

 Last year, Cameron said he felt “physically ill” at the idea of giving prisoners the right to vote.
 More recently, his government decided to severely curtail prisoners’ access to books, in a move decried by leading authors and humanitarians.
 Fortunately, the Bible is excluded from these restrictions, so prisoners can flick through the book Cameron has described as “not a bad handbook” for living.

 6) “Love your neighbour as yourself” – Mark 12:31

 Mark Wood was 44 years old at the time of his death.
 He was mentally ill, but found fit to work by ATOS.
 Stripped of his housing benefit, he slowly starved to death, unable to feed himself from the £40 weekly disability benefits which were all that remained to him.
 At the time of his death he weighed a little over five stone.

 Cameron’s fatuous remarks are an insult to the memory of Mark Wood, an insult to the Christian faith and an insult to the poor of Britain.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.